 A terrace or terrace house is part of a row of identical or mirror-image houses that share side walls.
 The first and last in a row of terrace houses is called an end terrace and is often a different layout from the houses in the middle.

 While a semi-detached house also shares a single wall with one other property like an end-of-terrace property, semi-detached properties aren’t part of a three or more block of houses like terrace properties are.

 There are quite a few benefits to owning a semi-detached property.
 This type of house could be more suited to your needs than a detached property.

-- Far and away the main advantage to buying a semi-detached over a detached home is the upfront cost savings.
+- Far and away the main advantage of buying semi-detached over a detached home is the upfront cost savings.
 Detached properties cost more to build so are often more expensive.

-- Depending on your relationship with your neighbour, you can take advantage of some maintenance costs.
+- Depending on your relationship with your neighbor, you can take advantage of some maintenance costs.
 For example, you can both contribute towards replacing to the roof.

 - Usually semi-detached homes are smaller than detached homes; but nevertheless, semi-detached houses still offer a large space and the opportunity to own your side of the land.

 - Sharing a wall also means reduced heating and cooling costs.